 As you face the prospect of moving into and paying for a care home, you may find yourself asking:

-How much do nursing homes in Scotland cost?
-What about residential care homes?
+How much are care home fees in Scotland?
+What about residential vs nursing care homes?

-Is there funding available for care home residents in Scotland?
+Is funding available to help offset care home costs in Scotland?
 Will I qualify?

 What will happen to my home?
 How will my loved ones cope if we lose our home?

 These concerns can easily stress and overwhelm.
-To help point you in the right direction, this guide offers an introductory overview of your options for financing a care home place in Scotland.
+To help point you in the right direction, this guide offers an overview of care home funding in Scotland.
 (See note 1.)